 Krakow public transport – buses and trams

 Most buses and trams in Krakow are modern and equipped with air-conditioning.
 Day city bus lines start with number 1, while suburban day buses start with number 2.
 Until you stay in Zone 1, you may use suburban buses as well on Zone 1 tickets.
 Night trams and bus routes begin with number 6 (city buses) or with number 9 (suburban buses).
-Night bus departure times from Main Train Station are coordinated – all the buses leave the station every 30 minutes from midnight to 4 am.
-Trams run only Thursday to Monday nights.
+All night bus departure times from Main Train Station are coordinated – all the buses leave the station every 30 minutes from midnight to 4 am.
+Night trams in Krakow run only from Friday to Monday nights.

 |7 days||56 PLN||68 PLN|

 If you are over 70 years old you don’t need to buy tickets on buses nor trams in Krakow – you just need to show and ID proving your age.
-Also, children don’t need tickets until 30 of September of the year that they become 7 years old.
+Also, children don’t need tickets until the 30th of September of the year that they become 7 years old.

 Time tickets are valid within real-time period – not that noted on the bus schedule.
 So if you run out of time because of the traffic, you need to buy another ticket.
 If you travel without a valid ticket, you will be fined 240 PLN (or 120 PLN if you pay to the ticket inspector or in 7 days).